Ayoush/commit-history-modifier/README.md

 # ComMit-HIstoRy-mOdiFiEr
-Testing some suB ProcESs for modIFYiNg coMMiT hIStOry
+Testing some suB ProcESs for modIFYiNg coMMiT hIstOry